LeonardoZV/async-client-server-communication/README.md

 Your front-end opens a long-lasting, bi-directional communication with your back-end through a WebSocket protocol.
 Thus, the back can push a message as soon as necessary and vice versa.
 Latency and Bandwidth are decreased, as the data will be exchanged exactly when it's available.

-The only standard and official solution supported by AWS.
+This is the only standard and official solution supported by AWS.

 Best use cases: Google Wave type of applications, Chat Applications, anything that needs bi-directional communication.